4W4I5/Semester-4-Notes/CNET/Sessional 2 Prep/CNET Sessional 2 Quick Notes.md

 	- No congestion-control parameters (MSS & MTU)
 - Small Packet Header
 	- 8 Bytes for UDP
+		- 2 bytes for the source port number
+		- 2 bytes for the destination port number
+		- 2 bytes for the length field (which specifies the length of the entire UDP datagram, including the header and the data)
+		- 2 bytes for the checksum field (used for error detection)
 	- 20 Bytes for TCP

-UDP segment header
-- 32 bits / 4 Bytes
-- Says 8 Bytes in the comparision tho
-- Source

-TCP & UDP
+#### Both TCP & UDP have:

 - error checking
 	- Seems unreal but chksum is used
 		- Internet CHKSUM